pseudoincorrect/Health_overview/README.md

 The goal of Health Overview is to provide a Online (web) realtime overview of the health status of a group of individuals within a mesh RF network and send notifivations to users (watch-wearers and physicians) in case of an alarming health status, especially regarding dehydration.
 <br>
 <br>
-This system does not replace the examination of a physician and simply provide early health update/warning depending of vital signs, for later examination by a professional.
+This system does not replace the examination of a physician and simply provides early health updates/warnings depending of vital signs, for later examination by a professional.
 <br>
 <br>

 # Details
 This project, being a full IoT stack system is split into 5 parts:
 - Printed Circuit Board
-- 3 Embedded Firmware (for mesh nodes, mesh relays and mesh gateway)
+- 3 Embedded Firmware (mesh nodes, mesh relays and mesh gateway)
-- Python application for the gateway
+- Python application for the gateway single board computer
-- Backend stack to be deployed on a cloud provider
+- Backend application to be deployed on a cloud provider
 - Frontend Web application

 <br>